CS-3300-P8/RecipeBuilder/docs/index.md

 This took the form of a page that would send an engineered prompt to the OpenAI API from the backend that would query a recipe using a pantry's ingredients.
 4. An interface to tune a recipe's generation based on dietary restrictions, style, meal type, and difficulty.
 This took the form of several dropdowns on the recipe generation page that would add additional caveats to the engineered prompt on the backend.

+## NFRs
+Our project was not at a sufficient scale to require a formal consideration of non-functional requirements beyond basic "sanity checks".
+This meant the process of identifying these came largely down to common sense, and could be accomplished as long as we avoided any egregious inefficiencies in our code.
+* Performance: Direct backend queries should not take more than 100 ms to execute
+* Reliability: Application should be available during demo time
+* Scalability: The project was built to handle one user, and therefore does not scale
+* Compatibility: This application should support all modern browsers and all backend environments through containerization.
+* Capacity: The user data stored in the database will, at most, be 1 MB in total, as text information is highly dense.

+Once we had our requirements outlined, we mainly focused on the MMFs, as the NFRs were, as predicted, trivial to meet.
+However, we had the policy of prioritizing the NFRs, because if they were found to have gone unmet in any version of the code, it indicated a serious issue that needed urgent attention.

+In terms of the MMFs, we completed the virtual pantry function first, as the other functions depended strictly on its existence to be implemented in a meaningful way.
+Once we had completed that, we were free to pursue the second MMF and the combination of the third and fourth in parallel.
 # Design
 # Design Patterns
 ## Factory